simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 All the rendering for this beautiful beasts is done by the class `\Illuminate\Mail\Markdown`, making heavy use of [sections and layouts](https://laravel.com/docs/7.x/blade#extending-a-layout).

-Hidden inside of these blade files there are direct calls to the one function that is interesting for us:
+Hidden inside of these blade files there are direct calls to the one function that is important to us in this context:

 ```php
 // Will render Markdown, this creates "<h1>Hello</h1>